Lilibeth Morillo

 Lilibeth Rodríguez Morillo (born June 12, 1969 in Caracas) is a Venezuelan singer, songwriter, actress and television host.
 She is the daughter of singer and actress Lila Morillo and famous singer José Luis Rodríguez "El Puma".

 Biography

 Lilibeth began her career when she joined the cast of the telenovela Maribel alongside her sister Liliana Rodriguez and mother Lila Morillo.

+She represented Venezuela in the OTI Festival 1990 with the song "Sé mujer".

 In 2012, she starred in the Venevisión telenovela Mi ex me tiene ganas where she sang the theme song titled Amor de mis amores.

 In 2015, she released her album titled Puerto seguro.